Contacti.e.j.heynderickx@ tue.nl +31 40 247 4510 Atlas 3.426

 Wouldn’t it be fascinating to fully understand what people see, so that we can design our environment such that we can provide preferred vision to all individuals?

 Ingrid Heynderickx received her PhD in physics from the University of Antwerp (Belgium) in 1986.
 In 1987 she joined the Philips Research Laboratories in Eindhoven (The Netherlands), and worked in different areas of research: optical design of displays, processing of liquid crystalline polymers and functionality of personal care devices.
 In 1999 she became head of the research activities on Visual Perception of Display and Lighting Systems within Philips Research, and was promoted to Research Fellow in the group Visual Experiences in 2005.
 In that same year, she has been appointed Part-time Full Professor at the Delft University of Technology (the Netherlands).
 In 2013, she became Full Professor in the Human-Technology Interaction group of the Eindhoven University of Technology.
 Within that university she currently is dean of the department Industrial Engineering and Innovation Sciences.
 Ingrid is a Fellow of the Society for Information Displays (SID), and has been chair of different committees of that society.
 She has been awarded the Otto Shade Prize of the SID in 2015.
 She also is Visiting Research Professor at the Southeast University of Nanjing (China) since 2005.

-Quantifying the visibility of periodic flickerLEUKOS: The Journal of the Illuminating Engineering Society of North America (2017)
+Road Marking Contrast Threshold RevisitedLEUKOS - Journal of Illuminating Engineering Society of North America (2022)